 - Generalized linear modeling is sensitive to outliers

 Assumptions of generalized linear modelingGLMs make some strict assumptions with regard to the data structure.
 These assumptions are based on:

 - Proper specification of the structure of the variance

-- Linear relationship between the linear predictor and the response (y)
+- A linear relationship between the linear predictor and the response (y)

 - Generalized estimation equations: This extension allows observations to be correlated without applying explicit probability models.
 They are commonly used when random effects and variances are not of integral interest because they allow correlation without defining its origin.
 The main purpose of a generalized estimation equation is to make an approximation of the average response (y) of a given population rather than defining regression parameters.
 For effective data analysis, generalized estimation equations are often used together with Huber-White standard errors.

 - Generalized linear mixed model: This extension incorporates effects in the linear predictor producing an explicit probability model that defines the origin or a correlation.
 Generalized linear mixed models are also referred to as mixed models or multilevel models.
 They are more computationally intensive than generalized estimation equations.